Mount Juliet, Tennessee

 Mt.
-Juliet (also referred to as Mount Juliet) is a city located in western Wilson County, Tennessee.
+Juliet (also referred to as Mount Juliet) is a city located in western Wilson County, Tennessee, United States.
 A suburb of Nashville, it is approximately 17 mi east of downtown Nashville.
 Mt.
 Juliet is located mostly between two major national east-west routes, Interstate 40 and U.S. Route 70.
 As of the 2020 United States census, Mount Juliet has a population of approximately 39,289 people.
 Mt.
 Juliet is the largest city in Wilson County.
 The official city charter has the name listed as Mt.
 Juliet; however, the United States Postal Service lists its name as Mount Juliet.

 History

 Mt.
 Juliet was formed in 1835 and incorporated as a city in 1972.
 The most widely accepted theory regarding the naming of the town is that it is named for the Mount Juliet Estate, a manor house in County Kilkenny, Ireland.
 It is the only U.S. city with this name.

 In the early morning hours of March 3, 2020, Mt.
 Juliet was struck by an EF3 tornado that destroyed hundreds of homes, along with West Wilson Middle School and Stoner Creek Elementary.
 Five people were killed by the tornado, three of which were in Mt.
 Juliet.